AkihaTatsu/Image-Crawler-Utils/docs/source/task_notes/booru.rst

 .. important::

     konachan.com sometimes has a Cloudflare protection.
-Set `has_cloudflare` to `True` in MoebooruKeywordParser and do a manual clicking when Cloudflare page is displayed.
+Set ``has_cloudflare`` to :py:data:`True` in MoebooruKeywordParser and do a manual clicking when Cloudflare page is displayed.

     If you got stuck in the Cloudflare checking page, try changing an IP address (with a proxy) or switch to another environment to access.